openanalytics/shinyproxy-monitoring/README.md

    **Note:** re-run the command if it fails because it cannot find some CRDs.

-8. Setup Promtail
+6. Set up Promtail

     ```bash
-    cd overlays/promatil
+    cd overlays/promtail
     kustomize build --load-restrictor LoadRestrictionsNone . | kubectl apply -f -
     ```

-9. Setup Prometheus and Grafana
+7. Set up Prometheus and Grafana

     ```bash
     cd overlays/monitoring
     kustomize build --load-restrictor LoadRestrictionsNone . | kubectl apply -f -
     ```

-10. Setup the demo ShinyProxy Operator deployment:
+8. Set up the demo ShinyProxy Operator deployment:

     ```bash
     cd overlays/shinyproxy
     kustomize build --load-restrictor LoadRestrictionsNone . | kubectl apply -f -
      ```

    **Note:** re-run the command if it fails because it cannot find some CRDs.

 You can now log in into shinyproxy on <http://operator-demo/shinyproxy1>
 and <http://operator-demo/shinyproxy2> with the users `jack` and `jeff` (both